JohnnySusp/LegalFedLLM/README.md

     └── Client agent
 ```

-For Bazzite or another Podman host, use:
+When Compose is run through Podman and Ollama is on the host, use:

 ```env
 OLLAMA_BASE_URL=http://host.containers.internal:11434